salmanshahid8/cv_latex/README.md

 # cv_latex
-The source code of cvs written in overleaf in latex language
+The source code of CVs written in overleaf in latex language